-13. Does a juvenile adjudication of delinquency mandate that the child submit a DNA sample that will be kept by law enforcement?
+14. Does a juvenile adjudication of delinquency mandate that the child submit a DNA sample that will be kept by law enforcement?

-In Pennsylvania, and many other states, children adjudicated delinquent of felony offenses, or the misdemeanor offenses of luring a child into a motor vehicle (M1), indecent assault (M1), or any attempt to commit these offenses, are required to submit a DNA sample.
+In Pennsylvania, and many other states, children adjudicated delinquent of felony offenses, the misdemeanor offenses of luring a child into a motor vehicle, indecent assault, or any attempt to commit these offenses, as well as the violation of sexual offender registration laws are required to submit a DNA sample.
 See 44 Pa.
+C.S. § 2303, 44 Pa.
 C.S. § 2316, 18 Pa.
 C.S. § 2910, 18 Pa.
-C.S. § 3126.
+C.S. § 3126, 18 Pa.
+C.S.
+4915.1.

 The DNA sample is included in the State DNA Data Base and State DNA Data Bank.
-These samples are taken as soon as possible after a delinquency adjudication.
+These samples are taken as soon as possible after a delinquency adjudication has occurred.

-Expungement of the sample from the State DNA Data Base and State DNA Data Bank is authorized only where the delinquency adjudication has been reversed and dismissed or the DNA profile was included by mistake.
+Expungement of the sample from the State DNA Data Base and State DNA Data Bank is authorized only when the delinquency adjudication has been reversed and dismissed or the DNA profile was included by mistake.
 44 Pa.
 C.S. § 2321(a).